ocramz/jupyter-docker-pymol/README.md

    where `<docker-machine-ip>` usually starts with `192.168.`

+## Instructions (use)

-4. Within Jupyter, start a Python 3 document
+1. Within Jupyter, start a Python 3 document (or just start with the [example notebook](https://github.com/ocramz/jupyter-docker-pymol/blob/master/ipymol/iPyMol_example.ipynb))

-5. Set up a connection to PyMol:
+2. Declare inline figure rendering within Jupyter notebooks and setup the connection to PyMol:

         %pylab inline

-    (necessary for plotting within Jupyter notebooks)

         from ipymol import viewer as pm
         pm.start()

-6. Run your PyMol tasks, e.g. :
+3. Run your PyMol tasks, e.g. :

         pm.do('fetch 3odu; as cartoon; bg white;')
         f1 = pm.show()